 Hong Kong submerged?
 The impact of storm surge

 Greenpeace has discovered that around 28 square kilometres of coastal areas may be submerged by storm surges by mid of the century, affecting 100,000 people.
-North-eastern Hong Kong has the highest disaster risk.
+North-western Hong Kong has the highest disaster risk.
 Yuen Long and North District account for 71% of the total impact area (around 20 square kilometres), with up to 60,000 lives threatened.

 The other three most threatened areas are the waterfront from Belvedere Garden to Riviera Gardens in Tsuen Wan, the southern coastal areas of Ap Lei Chau and Aberdeen Promenade, and the residential areas near New Praya, Kennedy Town in the Central and Western District, potentially impacting 6000 to 11000 lives.
 Coastal infrastructures, such as the Kwai Tsing Container Terminals, face the risk of seawater intrusion and operational disruption.